Tracking the Agg? Why the bond index may not work for investors.

 As portfolio management techniques advanced in the 1970s, it became increasingly important to measure bond performance.
 So in 1973, a bond index was created, and after a series of acquisitions culminating in 2016, it became known as the Bloomberg Barclays U.S. Aggregate Bond Index or the Agg.
 Today, the Agg is composed of over 10,558 bonds worth nearly $22 trillion.

-- The Agg is heavily weighted toward U.S. government exposure.
+The Agg is heavily weighted toward U.S. government exposure.
 Just because there are thousands of securities in the Agg doesn’t mean that it’s well-diversified across sectors of the bond market.
-In 2007, the Agg was 22% U.S. Treasuries, but that has increased to over 39% today.
-Factoring in debt issued by government agencies and mortgage-backed securities (MBS), the total government exposure is now over 70%.
+In 2007, the Agg was 22% U.S. Treasuries, but that has increased to 37% today.
+Factoring in debt issued by government agencies and mortgage-backed securities (MBS), the total government exposure is now almost 70%.

 The bond benchmark represents the largest issuers of debt, but not necessarily the best opportunities for fixed-income investors.
 It also doesn’t foster diversification, with high historical correlations among its largest components.
 We believe fixed-income investors should look beyond the benchmark.
 To learn more about the Agg and solutions to its shortcomings, read our white paper.